RakhithJK/Tyrrrz-LightBulb-wiki/Troubleshooting.md

 In some cases, you should be able to disabled hardware cursor rendering in GPU settings.
 Otherwise, a common workaround is to change your cursor to a darker/black color scheme.

-Another workaround is to enable cursor trail: https://github.com/Tyrrrz/LightBulb/issues/157#issuecomment-647428692
+Another workaround is to enable cursor trail, as explained [here](https://github.com/Tyrrrz/LightBulb/issues/157#issuecomment-647428692).

 ### Gamma conflicts with other applications